 There are different types of watering methods you can apply to water tomatoes effectively.

-Provide 3-gallons of water at a time for a matured tomato plants in warm days.
+Provide 3 gallons of water at a time for matured tomato plants on warm days.

 Morning is the best time for watering tomato plants.
 But if your tomatoes demand more, water them twice before evening and never water them at night.

-For container tomatoes, you need to provide watering twice or thrice based on the weather condition.
+For container tomatoes, you need to provide water twice or thrice based on the weather condition.
 (Learn More)

 Tips 8: Staking Tomato Plants

-Tomato stems are not enough sturdy to bear the weight when they fully loaded with fruits.
+Tomato stems are not sturdy enough to bear the weight when they are fully loaded with fruits.
 So, they start sprawling and lay on the ground.
 As a result, fewer plant leaves receive sunlight.

-Besides, when the tomatoes touch the ground, they are more susceptible to soil-borne diseases.
+Besides, when tomatoes touch the ground, they are more susceptible to soil-borne diseases.

-Staking or caging protect your plants from some diseases and produce fresh and clean fruits.
+Staking or caging protects your plants from some diseases and produces fresh and clean fruits.